islamicity24/AmazonCity/Mod 9/Challenge/Scalable and Highly Available Environment.md

 ## Task 7: Testing the web application

 In this task, you will test the café web application.

 16. To test the café web application, visit the Domain Name System (DNS) name of your load balancer and append /cafe to the URL.
 The café application should load.

+- In the AWS Management Console, navigate to the EC2 service.
+- Click on "Load Balancers" in the left-hand menu.
+- Select the load balancer that you created in Task 6.
+- Copy the DNS name of the load balancer.
+- Open a web browser and paste the DNS name into the address bar.
+- Append "/cafe" to the end of the URL and press Enter.
+- The café application should load.
+If it doesn't, check the following resources for any issues:
+  - NAT gateway
+  - Route tables
+  - Launch template
+  - Load balancer
+  - Instances
+  - Security groups
+- Once the café application is loaded, test it thoroughly to ensure that it is functioning as expected.

 If it does not, go back through the lab tasks and check your work.
 Pay attention to the following resources: